White House holiday decor honors COVID-19 frontline workers

 Nurses, doctors, teachers, grocery store workers and others are recognized in this year’s gigantic Gingerbread White House, which was made into a 350-pound (158.76 kilograms) gingerbread village with the addition of a school and police, fire and gas stations as well as a hospital, a post office, a grocery store and a warehouse to honor workers who stayed on the job.

 Fewer people are likely to see the decked-out mansion in person this year, with public tours still suspended because of the continuing threat from COVID-19.
-But videos, photos and other details about the decorations are available for viewing at WhiteHouse.gov/Holidays.
+But videos, photos and other details are available at WhiteHouse.gov/Holidays.

 “Gifts from the Heart” is the theme.

-“The things we hold sacred unite us and transcend distance, time, and even the constraints of a pandemic: faith, family, and friendship; a love of the arts, learning, and nature; gratitude, service, and community; unity and peace,” the Bidens say in a commemorative 2021 White House holiday guidebook.
-“These are the gifts that tie together the heart strings of our lives.
-These are the gifts from the heart.”
+In remarks thanking volunteers for decorating, the first lady explained the vision behind her theme, speaking of unity and her view that everyone comes together around faith, family and friendship, gratitude and service, and love for one’s community.

+“For all of our differences, we are united by what really matters,” she said.
+“Like points on a star, we come together at the heart.
+That is what I wanted to reflect in our White House this year.
+In each room, we tell a story of gifts from the heart.”

-The first lady, a longtime community college professor, invited Maryland second graders to help her unveil decorations matching the theme Monday afternoon.
-The decorations were inspired by people the couple met while traveling around the country this year, according to the White House.
+The first lady, a longtime community college professor, invited Maryland second graders for Monday’s unveiling of the holiday decorations.
+They were inspired by people the president and first lady met while traveling around the country this year, according to the White House.

 Frontline workers are also represented in the iridescent doves and shooting stars that illuminate the East Colonnade hallway, “representing the peace and light brought to us by all the front-line workers and first responders during the pandemic,” the guidebook says.

-The COVID-19 pandemic has affected the White House holiday season in other ways, though it’s unclear how parties and receptions may be tweaked to compensate for it.
+The COVID-19 pandemic has affected the White House holiday season in other ways, though it remained unclear how parties and receptions may be tweaked to compensate for it.

-White House press secretary Jen Psaki has said parties will be held, but that they’ll “different” than in years past.
+White House press secretary Jen Psaki has said parties will be held, though they will be “different” from years past.
 Some indication will come Wednesday when the president and first lady and Vice President Kamala Harris and her husband, Doug Emhoff, light a menorah to celebrate Hanukkah.
 Emhoff, who is Jewish, helped light the National Menorah on the Ellipse on Sunday.

-Volunteers who decorate the White House came only from the surrounding area, instead of from all over the United States as in past years, because of COVID-19 concerns.
+Volunteers who decorated the White House came only from the surrounding area, instead of from all over the United States as in past years, because of COVID-19 concerns.

 The White House also wasn’t spared the supply shortages that many Americans are contending with.
 Some topiary trees took a little longer to arrive, said social secretary Carlos Elizondo.